Larsen Park

 Carl Larsen Park is a 6.6 acre neighborhood park located in the Parkside District on the West Side of San Francisco.
 It lies west of 19th Avenue, at the intersection with Vicente, and just north of Stern Grove.
-The park is named for Carlos Larsen, a chicken rancher, who donated the land for the park to the City in 1926.
-Larsen Park features a baseball diamond, pickleball court, basketball court, playground and indoor pool; the pool, formerly named Larsen Pool, is now named for local swimming instructor Charlie Sava.
-Larsen Park is also recognizable from the large tree which grows in the center of the park, near the pickleball court (formerly tennis court) and basketball court.
+The park is named for Carl Larsen, a chicken rancher, who donated the land for the park to the City in 1926.
+Larsen Park features a baseball diamond, pickleball courts, basketball court, playground and indoor pool; the pool, formerly named Larsen Pool, is now named for local swimming instructor Charlie Sava.

 Larsen Park earned the nickname Jet Plane Park by featuring three retired Navy jets from 1959 to 1993, used as play structures by local children, making the park a local landmark clearly visible from busy 19th Avenue.
-A jet-inspired sculpture, made of concrete, and a climbing structure were added to the playground in November 2015 after petitions and fundraising efforts by local residents, which earned it the nickname (The) Airplane Park.
+A jet-inspired sculpture, made of concrete, and a climbing structure were added to the playground in November 2015 after petitions and fundraising efforts by local residents, who gave it the nickname (The) Airplane Park.

 History

 Carl Larsen was a carpenter, restaurant owner, chicken rancher and landowner in the Sunset District; he donated the land that would become Larsen Park to the City in 1926.
 The park was built under the supervision of John McLaren and opened in 1927.
 Larsen's gift to the City is memorialized with a plaque attached to a rock at the corner of 19th and Ulloa, in the northeastern corner of the park; the plaque was sculpted by prominent sculptor M. Earl Cummings.

 Larsen was born in Odense, Denmark in 1844 and emigrated to the United States in his twenties.
 He moved to San Francisco in 1869 and was credited as one of the builders who worked on the since-demolished North Hall at UC-Berkeley.
 Larsen started the Tivoli Cafe at 18 Eddy Street in 1879; although it was subsequently destroyed in the earthquake and fire of 1906, Larsen rebuilt it along with the Hotel Larsen.
 During the donation ceremony, Larsen said, "It has been the fondest hope of my life to see a beautiful park on those rocks and hills."

 Larsen Park opened with outdoor card rooms, one each for men and women; a baseball diamond; tennis courts; and a soccer field.
 The card rooms and soccer field are now gone.

 Work on the playground renovation began in July 2014.

+On 18 December 2023, the park's tennis courts were replaced with pickleball courts, to accommodate the increasing popularity of pickleball.

+Starting on 10 August 2026, the large cypress tree in the center of the park's northern grass field is being removed, because of a significant structural split which was found on the tree, which may have posed a safety risk to those around the tree.
+In order to bring more greenery back to Larsen Park in the absence of the cypress tree, SF Parks & Recreation is planning to plant up to 10 new trees in the fall of 2026.